 Don Cheadle is probably the character in the center of everything the most and he had such a subtle way of conveying the hurt and pain he was feeling at the expense of his family that my heart genuinely went out to the character.

 That is what draws me most to Crash as I’ve watched it several times now.
 The emotions are so real and raw.
 There’s a scene where Farhad confronts Daniel and the raw emotion which occurs during the scene nearly broke my heart the first time I saw it.
-Likewise the scene between John Ryan and Christine where she’s absolutely terrified of him strikes a chord as I genuinely wasn’t sure what the outcome of the situation would be the first time I viewed it.
+Likewise, the scene between John Ryan and Christine where she’s absolutely terrified of him strikes a chord as I genuinely wasn’t sure what the outcome of the situation would be the first time I viewed it.

 The camera shots are fantastic.
-Many of the scenes take place at night and in the shadows and I really appreciated the lightplay Haggis used to create a mood.
-The angles he used in other scenes were great too as it gave the situation more friction or softness, which sometimes caught me off guard.
-Haggis also was the main writer and that probably added to the overall quality as the dialogue between the characters and mood of the scene really come together.
+Many of the scenes take place at night and in the shadows and I really appreciated the light play Haggis used to create a mood.
+The angles he used in other scenes were great too as they gave the situation more friction or softness, which sometimes caught me off guard.
+Haggis also was the main writer and that probably added to the overall quality as the dialogue between the characters and the mood of the scene really come together.
 What I expected to happen in a scene didn’t always happen and it was nice that he kept the movie from becoming predictable and preachy.

-Although Los Angeles is the setting, I would think that people who live in and around almost any major city would feel the impact of Crash and perhaps also a little uncomfortable as they see their own reflection in the characters to a certain degree.
+Although Los Angeles is the setting, I would think that people who live in and around almost any major city would feel the impact of Crash and perhaps also be a little uncomfortable as they see their own reflection in the characters to a certain degree.
 That may make some uncomfortable with the film.
-For those looking for a sense of justice, they won’t find it for just as in real life, sometimes the righteous get a raw deal and those that deserve punishment don’t receive it.
+For those looking for a sense of justice, they won’t find it for just as in real life, sometimes the righteous get a raw deal, and those that deserve punishment don’t receive it.